cgiacomini/vagrant--kubernetes/examples/024-Kustomize/01-Example/README.md

 ```
 ## Using Kustomize

-To show how Kustomize could be used to deploy the same above application in a different way, we ar going to delete  the *Labels* ant *Selector* attributes from the the above YAML files:
+To show how Kustomize could be used to deploy the same above application in a different way, we are going to delete the *Labels* ant *Selector* attributes from the the above YAML files:
 ### deployment.yaml
 ```
 apiVersion: apps/v1